 Follow Janet on Twitter: @sumnerwild.

-Anna Baggio, senior staff member and Director, Conservation Planning for Wildlands League has spent the last 15 years working with First Nations, governments, citizens, industry and communities to protect wilderness and come up with solutions for nature and communities.
+Anna Baggio is senior staff member and Director, Conservation Planning for Wildlands League.
+She has been with Wildlands for 18 years working with Indigenous leaders, governments, citizens, industry and communities to protect wilderness and come up with solutions for nature and communities.
 Anna is a graduate of York University’s Master in Environmental Studies Program and she also holds a Hon.
 B.Sc. in Biology from McMaster University.
 Her passion for conservation was sparked at a national park in Georgian Bay where she studied spotted turtles and reptiles.
 For her Master’s research, she worked with communities outside two small protected areas in Southern Costa Rica, examining land use and ecologically sustainable practices in agriculture.

-Anna played a lead role in delivering a ground-breaking 3 million ha caribou action plan in NE Ontario in June 2012 under the Canadian Boreal Forest Agreement (CBFA) that protects caribou habitat and provides for local jobs.
+Anna played a lead role in delivering a ground-breaking 3 million ha caribou action plan in the Abitibi River Forest in northeastern Ontario that protects caribou habitat and provides for local jobs.
 This plan also known as the Cochrane Plan was re-affirmed by all parties in 2018.
 Anna also played a lead role in helping the community of Kitchenumaykoosib Inninuwug in northern Ontario (from 2005-2011) fight unwanted mineral exploration on their lands.
-This ultimately led to the safeguarding of over 2.6 million ha of their traditional territory in the globally significant Boreal Forest from exploration and mining.
-She has been instrumental in shaping new laws in Ontario such as the Far North Act 2010, Mining Act 2009, and An Act to amend the Rouge National Urban Park Act, the Parks Canada Agency Act and the Canada National Parks Act, 2016.
+This ultimately led to the safeguarding of over 2.6 million ha of globally significant boreal forests and wetlands from mining in 2012.
+She has been instrumental in shaping new laws such as the Far North Act 2010, Mining Act 2009, and An Act to amend the Rouge National Urban Park Act, the Parks Canada Agency Act and the Canada National Parks Act, 2016.
 In 2019, she helped complete the new Rouge National Urban Park.

 You can follow Anna on twitter: @annabwild.